-During a facade restoration project, it’s very important to consider the different ways of distributing the loads or weights on the structure, and how this effects the structure and the materials it is composed of.
+During a facade restoration project, it’s very important that a construction administrator consider the different ways of distributing the loads or weights on the structure, and how this effects the structure and the materials it is composed of.
 It is also necessary to consider how the materials used are affected by the surrounding environment.
 Factors such as humidity or extreme temperatures cause what is known as tension in the internal resistance of each material.
 Expansion joints are used to control the movements that generate this tension.

 An expansion joint is an element that allows relative movements between two parts of a structure.
 All construction materials have a coefficient of expansion.
 This coefficient is a function of temperature variation.
 When the temperature rises, the material expands, and when temperature decreases, the material contracts.
 Therefore, it’s necessary to provide areas where these large stresses can be absorbed.
 Expansion joints are installed to do that just that.
 By absorbing the stresses on a building, they help to prevent cracking in brick, stone, stucco, mortar joints and all other façade materials.